csc301-winter-2020/team-project-15-kingsway_college_school/deliverables/deliverable-2/README.md

     - Using the search bar on the main feed brings up a list of the most popular “Top Tags” used in posts.
     - A search by text entry can also be completed.
     - Either method will return a feed where only posts with the relevant tags are shown.
+- Search by location (web only)
+    - Using the Explore page in the web app, the location of posts is visible in the Google Maps applet.
+Clicking the icon in its physical location on the map will bring up the related post that was made from that location.

 ## Instructions